Initial Posting: 5/9/2020 Last Update: 8/8/2020

 Project Baseline works with community based screening programs in locations in several states to offer free virus testing.
 You must fill out an online questionnaire and be accepted.
 You will then be given an appointment at local testing center where a sample will be collected with a self-nasal swab or a nasopharyngeal swab.
 The project is sponsored by the parent company of Google through its health unit, Verily, and a Google email account is needed to complete questionnaire online.

-CVS (including MinuteClinic and HealthHUB) offers drive-up, rapid testing in which you can receive results within 30 minutes.
-Patients must pre-register online and qualify, and testing is on a drive-through basis, no walk ups.
-(CVS uses the Abbott ID NOW system, a small, portable device that yields results in 13 minutes or less.
-Unfortunately, this system has been reported to yield a high percentage of false negative results due to lower sensitivity than other systems.
+CVS (including MinuteClinic and HealthHUB) had originally offered drive-up, rapid testing using the Abbott ID NOW system, a small, portable device that yields results in 13 minutes or less.
+Unfortunately, this system was been reported to yield a high percentage of false negative results due to lower sensitivity than other systems.
 That is, a negative result may need to be confirmed using another test (Basu, bioRxiv 2020 preprint).
 (For more details, see Finding the Best COVID-19 Test, below).
+Virus testing is still offered, but specimens are now sent to independent, third-party labs for processing, and test results are available in approximately three to four days.

 Walgreens offers drive-up testing in which you perform your own nasal swab.
-You sample is sent to a laboratory and you will receive results within 24 hours.
+You sample is sent to a laboratory and you are notified by email or phone when results are available.
+(Originally results were promised within 24 hours).

 At-home sample collection

-Everlywell COVID-19 Test Home Collection Kit ($109) will be available for individual purchase by the end of May.
-After completing an online eligibility questionnaire users are sent the kit to collect their own nasal swab samples.
+Everlywell COVID-19 Test Home Collection Kit ($109) is sent to users after completing an online eligibility questionnaire.
+The kit allows users to collect their own nasal swab samples.
 Samples are then sent directly to an accredited laboratory.
 The company promises online results within 3-5 days from purchase and results are reviewed by a physician.
-It is not be available in Maryland, New Jersey, New York and Rhode Island.
+It is not available in Maryland, New Jersey, New York or Rhode Island.

 Rutgers Clinical Genomics Laboratory allows users to collect their own saliva sample using a special collection device and return it for testing at Rutgers.
 This test requires a prescription.